MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 ### References

-For more information about how enrollment see [Intune enrollment methods for Windows devices](/mem/intune/enrollment/windows-enrollment-methods).
+For more information about how enrollment, see [Intune enrollment methods for Windows devices](/mem/intune/enrollment/windows-enrollment-methods).

 For more information about how to create a kiosk configuration profile, see [Windows 10 and Windows Holographic for Business device settings to run as a dedicated kiosk using Intune](/intune/configuration/kiosk-settings).